dustinmyers/AH-syllabus/README.md

    - Understand DBs, Collections, and Documents
    - Understand CRUD operations with MongoDB
 - Project:
-  - [Quiz App](https://github.com/DevMountain/trello-clone) (Use this to reference the Github repo)
+  - [Trello App](https://github.com/DevMountain/trello-clone) (Use this to reference the Github repo)
-  - [Quiz App Project Guide - Day 4](http://projectguide.devmounta.in/#/trello-clone) (Use this to start and build the project)
+  - [Trello App Project Guide - Day 4](http://projectguide.devmounta.in/#/trello-clone) (Use this to start and build the project)
 - Additional Reading:

 #### <a name="day112"></a> Day 2 - MongoDB II